adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Central Plateau/Middle Central.md

 - **Dragonmarked house enclaves**

 ##### Tharashk Enclave
 The sprawling complex of Tharashk Enclave occupies several levels of three towers near the Sword Point district.
-A signifi cant percentage of Sharn’s half-orc population lives in this complex. [[Yevgen Torrn]] leads the enclave, and operates as a very expensive inquisitive-for-hire.
+A significant percentage of Sharn’s half-orc population lives in this complex. [[Yevgen Torrn]] leads the enclave, and operates as a very expensive inquisitive-for-hire.

 ##### Globe Information Agency
 This inquisitive agency run by [[Kava Velderan]], a dragonmarked heir of the House of Finding, has ties to House Tharashk.
 Kava prides herself on her ability to find anyone, anywhere.
 Her agents escalate cases to her attention only when they prove to be nearly impossible to solve.